Last updated: August 2016

 As its name suggests, Heroic Fantasy Quarterly is a quarterly ezine dedicated to publishing heroic fantasy — in both prose and poetry.
 We are unrepentant in our goal of elevating unapologetic sword and sorcery to a rightful high place.
 We pay $100 for stories and $25 for poems, upon publication.
 (Scroll down for info on art submissions.)
 We purchase first world English language electronic rights, electronic rights for 90 days, archival rights for twelve months, and excerpt rights.

-We publish in July, October, January, and April.
+As of 7-31-2013, we will publish in August, November, February, and May.
 Each issue will include up to three stories and two poems.
-We accept submissions year-round.
 Our fiction word limit is 10,000 words, although we are willing to serialize at a maximum of 50,000 words over four issues.
 You may submit up to three poems, with a cumulative maximum of 30 pages.
 Tolkienesque (as in really long) poetry epics/sagas/vedas will most likely be treated — and paid — like fiction.
 Similarly, prose pieces of fewer than 1,000 words will be paid at poetry’s standard rate of $25.